redesunlu/netkit-doc/faq.en.md

 If **all these conditions** are fullfilled:

 - The operating system where Netkit-NG runs is a virtualized system,
-- You are using the VirtualBox software for this, and
+- You are using the VirtualBox software to do so, and
 - Your computer has a **CPU without support** for hardware virtualization instructions (Intel VT-x, AMD-V).

 Then you will then find that due to the complexity of emulation of the instructions used by Netkit, the performance of the Netkit-NG system is extremely low and it makes the system practically unusable.